 Absolutely!
-Teacher accounts are forever free (meaning you can spend as much time prepping and creating in the app as you’d like), and students get their first two months of Writable for free.
+Teacher accounts are forever free (meaning you can spend as much time prepping and creating in the app as you’d like), and students get 30 days of Writable for free.

 Even if student accounts are never purchased, student data will remain in the teacher’s free account, and all writing is easily exportable to Google.

 Writable starts at $8 per student, per year.
 There is no minimum purchase size required, and we offer volume and multi-year discounts, which will be reflected in your quote.

 You can also purchase student seats with a credit card directly inside the Writable app.

 There is no minimum purchase size required for purchasing Writable.
 You can start as small or as wide as you’d like with our program.

 Yes!
 When you purchase Writable for your students all current features are included.
 If you’re interested in purchasing Writable with Houghton Mifflin Harcourt’s Collections or Into Literature, you can learn more here.